Prophecies: You’ll be arrested if you go against the caution – Police tells pastors

 The man of God, popularly known as Jesus Ahuofe, was arrested and later granted a GH¢100,000 bail.

-The police admitted that they are not against prophecies especially in a country where the centrality of God is in the live of many.
+The police admitted that they are not against prophecies especially in a country where the centrality of God is in the lives of many.

-“We ask only that everyone keeps within the law and is mindlful of the welfare of each other.”
+“We ask only that everyone keeps within the law and is mindful of the welfare of each other.”